-PGS operation will need to be constrained, for a short period of time, to facilitate removal of the rock plug and removal of the PGS Dewatering Structure.
+PGS operation will need to be constrained, for short periods of time, to facilitate removal of the rock plug and removal of the PGS Dewatering Structure.

 3.3 Enabling Activities and Miscellaneous Construction

 A number of enabling activities must be performed prior to commencement of the tunnel work, including the following.